 This definition coincides with the notion of \cite{BeiglbockJuillet.12, BeiglbockNutzTouzi.15} in the context of martingale transport.
 More precisely, for $x<x^{*}$, we have $p_{\mu}(x)=p_{\nu}(x)$ if and only if $u_{\mu}(x)=u_{\nu}(x)$.

 In the general case, the supermartingale transport problem will be decomposed into at most countably many irreducible components.
-There is a barrier between any two components so that they do not interact.
-Moreover, the components are minimal in that they do not contain (non-trivial) barriers.
-In the case where $\mu$ and $\nu$ are discrete measures, this amounts to saying that within a component, any atom of~$\mu$ is connected to any atom of~$\nu$ by some supermartingale transport.
-In the general case, this is made precise by saying that the polar sets of $\cS(\mu,\nu)$ within a component are precisely the ones of $\Pi(\mu,\nu)$.
 We recall that a set is called polar for a family $\cP$ of measures if it is $P$-null for all $P\in\cP$.

 \begin{proposition} Let $\mu\leq_{cd}\nu$, let $I_{0}=(x^{*},\infty)$ and let $(I_{k})_{1\leq k \leq N}$ be the (open) components of $\{p_{\mu}<p_{\nu}\}\cap (-\infty,x^{*})$, where $N\in \{0,1,\dots,\infty\}$.